 Our horizon scanning work, which is overseen by an industry steering group, involves ongoing mapping of changes that could impact the seafood industry and carrying out deep reviews on those changes with high impact.

 Seafood industry change mapping

-We carry out regular reviews of what is going on in the UK and globally, and use this information to maintain live industry change maps for the seafood industry.
-Changes are developments which can cause significant industry impact, with either positive or negative results, and can be identified as opportunities or threats.
+We conduct regular reviews of what is going on in the UK and globally, and use this information to maintain live industry change maps.
+We map changes which might cause significant impact for the seafood industry, with either positive or negative results, and can be identified as opportunities or threats.

-These changes are mapped in ‘families’ which relate to broader challenges.
-They are also ‘heat-mapped' to take into account how likely each change is to occur and allow us to record whether we are expecting a weak, medium, or strong signal for each change over the next few years.
+The changes are mapped in ‘families’ which relate to broader challenges.
+These changes are also ‘heat-mapped' to take into account how likely each change is to occur.
+This allows us to assess which changes are generating a weak, medium, or strong signal (changes with a strong signal being more likely).

 Priority changes in review

 Our deep reviews (listed on the right) take an in-depth look at priority changes.
 We investigate the key drivers of a change – including longer-term economic developments, trade developments, population developments, increased scrutiny, regulatory developments, and media influence.
 From this, we can identify the major industry impacts arising from it, taking into account the wider protein context, and suggest how industry can respond.